 Ignoring hearing loss hits your wallet in other ways as well.
 Over time it affects your work and can reduce your income potential.
 Better Hearing Institute found that people with untreated hearing loss earn an average of $12,000 less than those with normal hearing.

 Call or text us today to schedule a hearing evaluation.

 Will insurance pay the full cost of hearing aids?

 Insurance coverage varies by plan and location.
-Some states mandate coverage, especially for children with hearing loss.
-Children under the age of 21 are often covered for the diagnosis and treatment of hearing loss.
-For adults, plans might cover the hearing evaluation, but usually not the hearing aids.
 To find out what your plan covers, contact your insurance company using the number on the back of your insurance card and ask:

 - Do you cover hearing aids?

 - If so, under what conditions are they covered?

 - Do you cover the hearing evaluation?

 Rather not deal with the insurance company?
 Schedule a hearing test and we will help you unravel what’s covered by insurance.